truenas/middleware/docs/userguide/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 `Shadow Copies <http://en.wikipedia.org/wiki/Shadow_copy>`_
 , also known as the Volume Shadow Copy Service (VSS) or Previous Versions, is a Microsoft service for creating volume snapshots.
 Shadow copies allow you to easily restore previous versions of files from within Windows Explorer.
 Shadow Copy support is built into Vista and Windows 7.
 Windows XP or 2000 users need to install the
 `Shadow Copy client <http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=16220>`_ .

 When you create a periodic snapshot task on a ZFS volume that is configured as a CIFS share in FreeNAS®, it is automatically configured to support shadow copies.

 Prerequisites
 """""""""""""

 Before using shadow copies with FreeNAS®, be aware of the following caveats:

 *   if the Windows system is not fully patched to the latest service pack, Shadow Copies may not work.
 If you are unable to see any previous versions of files to restore, use Windows Update to make sure that the system is fully up-to-date.

 *   at this time, shadow copy support only works for ZFS pools or datasets.
 This means that the CIFS share must be configured on a volume or dataset, not on a directory.
 Directory support will be added in a future version of FreeNAS®.

 *   since directories can not be shadow copied at this time, if you configure “Enable home directories” on the CIFS service, any data stored in the user's home directory will not be shadow copied.

-*   shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS or a recursive task for a parent dataset
+*   shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS or a recursive task for a parent dataset.
-    .
 At this time, if multiple snapshot tasks are created for the same pool/dataset being shared by CIFS, shadow copies will only work on the last executed task at the time the CIFS service started.
 A future version of FreeNAS® will address this limitation.

-*   the periodic snapshot task should be created and at least one snapshot should exist **before**
+*   the periodic snapshot task should be created and at least one snapshot should exist **before** creating the CIFS share.
-    * *
-    creating the CIFS share.
 If you created the CIFS share first, restart the CIFS service in Services → Control Services.